Disclaimer: I do not own BattleTech.

 "Her conclusion.
 Yes, Spruance had to cover Midway from invasion, but his primary responsibility was to inflict damage upon a superior enemy fleet.
 He could have advanced upon the enemy instead of retiring east and done both."

 "And what would he have inflicted these casualties with?" she asked in reply.
 "Losses to USN, Marine Crops, and Army aircraft already exceeded forty percent.
-Aside from the two carriers with depleted aircrews he had just six cruisers and nine destroyers, while the IJN order of battle included more than ten battleships.
+He had two carriers, six cruisers, and nine destroyers, while the IJN order of battle included more than ten battleships.
 His two flattops were the only ones available in the Pacific until Saratoga was able to finish provisioning and its air-group and escort could be organized.
-If he lost them that would have left the USN with that one carrier until more could be transferred from the Atlantic.
+If he lost them that would have left the USN with one ill-prepared carrier until more could be transferred from the Atlantic.

-"Spruance had been sailing closer to Japanese all day and he feared a night-attack by surface ships—the very kind of attack Admiral Yamamoto Isoroku attempted to engage in that evening, A worthy fear for the Japanese would prove beyond a doubt during the Solomon Island Campaign that they were masters of the gun-action night-fight.
+"Spruance had been sailing closer to Japanese all day and he feared a night-attack by surface ships—the very kind of attack Admiral Yamamoto Isoroku attempted to engage in that evening.
+A worthy fear for the Japanese would prove beyond a doubt during the Solomon Island Campaign that they were masters of the gun-action night-fight.
+What aircrews he had were neither trained nor equipped for night launches, attacks, or, especially, landings.
 Under those conditions, any losses he could be reasonably expected to inflict would have been minimal and among lesser-effective ship-types.
-Balanced against the possible loss of his carriers, and the fact that it would leave Midway exposed were he destroyed, he decided the risk was not worth the possible gains and decided to call it a day.
+Balanced against the possible loss of his carriers, and the fact that it would leave Midway exposed were he to be destroyed, he decided the risk was not worth the possible gains and decided to call it a day.

 "Impressive," Atalanta said evenly.
 "They must have refitted their WarShips and JumpShips with Lithium-Fusion batteries."